-2.3.6 NREL Response to Emergencies on Construction Sites
+2.3.4 NREL Response to Emergencies

-Upon notification of an emergency on a construction site, NREL will provide notification to external and internal responders such as ESHQ and safety and emergency preparedness personnel.
+Upon notification of an emergency, NREL will provide notification to external and internal responders such as ESHQ and safety and emergency preparedness personnel.

-2.3.7 Construction Subcontractor Event Investigation
+2.3.5 Subcontractor Event Investigation

-After the response has occurred, do not disturb the scene, and stabilize and secure it.
+After the response has occurred, do not disturb the scene, but stabilize and secure it.
 The subcontractor shall initiate an event investigation and/or participate in the ESHQ event investigation, as determined by NREL.
 There is an expectation and responsibility to fully understand what occurred, what caused the event, and identify corrective actions.
 The subcontractor shall submit an initial report to NREL within 24 hours of the event and follow up with a complete investigation within five business days of the event.

-The subcontractor is further responsible for the prompt implementation of corrective actions for deficiencies identified through an ESHQ event investigation, or as reported by DOE, the NREL PM/CM, ESHQ, or other authorities having jurisdiction (AHJs).
+The subcontractor is further responsible for the prompt implementation of corrective actions for deficiencies identified through an ESHQ event investigation, or as reported by DOE, the NREL TM, ESHQ, or other authorities having jurisdiction (AHJs).

-2.3.8 Construction Subcontractor Initial Screening Process
+2.3.6 Subcontractor Initial Screening Process